Statistics with Stata: A Short Course

 You will learn how to use Stata to perform continuous and categorical data comparisons and regression analysis, including linear and logistic regression.
 The seminar will teach you how to interpret and customize Stata’s numerical and graphical output and how to incorporate these results directly into research reports.
 By the end of the seminar, you will have gained the ability to confidently use Stata to organize and analyze data.

-Starting March 4, we are offering this seminar as a 3-day synchronous*, remote workshop for the first time.
+Starting April 21, we are offering this seminar as a 3-day synchronous*, livestream workshop.
 Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 More Details About the Course Content